Liz-Conway/Project-3-Python/README.md

 If the search_date is not found then an IndexError is thrown instead.
 This error is handled by the calling class.

 ### WeatherActivity

 #### Fields

 **average_temperature** :  The average temperature for the entire dataset.
 This is passed into the WeatherActivity class in its constructor.
 This field is used to determine if the temperature for a particular Sol is "High" or "Low".

 **average_air_pressure** :  The average air pressure for the entire dataset.
 This is passed into the WeatherActivity class in its constructor.
 This field is used to determine if the air pressure for a particular Sol is "High" or "Low".

 #### Functions
 decideWeatherActivity(): Calculates the holiday activity applicable for the passed in Sol.
 This is done by comparing the temparature and air pressure with the median temperature and air pressure to determine if they are "High" or "Low".
 Also the opacity is checked to see if it is "Cloudy" or "Sunny".

 Depending on what these weather conditions are different holiday activities are chosen.
 If the weather data contained corrupt data (i.e. the values are NaN) then this method returns an appropriate message.

 ### DateUtil
-This is a utility class which deals with date functionality
+This is a utility class which deals with date functionality.

 #### Fields
 **format** : The acceptable date pattern